tobyjbrown/virtualearn/README.md

 | **Carousel** | Should change size with browser window, not showing any hidden cards, controls should work as tested previously | Yes | N/A |

 !["The carousel is responsive and fully functional"](assets/write-up/carousel-responsive-test.gif)

+TODO: Replace placeholders with carousel cards, style buttons, add hover effects to other links.